os-climate/osc-geo-h3grid-srv/docs/README-example.md

 ### Running the script

 This script will generate output in `./tmp/load_all_flood`.
 Examine the script to see how it does this in more detail.

+This takes several minutes to run.

 Outputs of this script will be a mixture of configurations (stored in `./tmp/load_all_flood/conf`), databases (stored in `./tmp/load_al_flood/databases`), parquet files (stored in `./tmp/load_all_flood/parquet`), and visualization files (stored in (`./tmp/load_all_flood/visualization`))